grommunio/grommunio-documentation/admin/administration.rst

 Actions
 ~~~~~~~

 Select table rows by clicking the checkboxes.
-Mail queue actions will be used on thw selected entries.
+Mail queue actions will be used on the selected entries.

 The actions are: